-Pasteurized Eggs: Pros & Cons
+Pasteurized Eggs: Pros and Cons

 Moreover, because of cross-contamination risk, if you're cooking for someone in one of the categories mentioned above, you might want to use pasteurized eggs anyway.

-Safest Choice Pasteurized Eggs
+Cooking With Pasteurized Eggs

 Another problem is that pasteurized eggs are terrible for preparations where you want to whip the egg whites to get stiff peaks.
 The pasteurization process affects the ability of the proteins in the eggs to get firm.
-Unfortunately, that's just the reality of pasteurized eggs.